-Writing for Art Law Journal, Pat Concannon and Josh Rudawitz Analyze IP Protection for the Fashion IndustryPrint PDF
+Writing for Art Law Journal, Pat Concannon Analyzes IP Protection for the Fashion IndustryPrint PDF

-Pat Concannon and Josh Rudawitz, a partner and associate, respectively, in Nutter’s Intellectual Property Department, discussed options to protect fashion designs in Art Law Journal.
-In the article, “Many Options to Protect Your Fashion Design, But No One-Stop Shop,” Pat and Josh provide an overview of the various legal forms of intellectual property protection for the fashion industry.
-They note that the law has now shifted in a way that makes copyright law more useful for fashion article designers and manufacturers.
+Pat Concannon, a partner in Nutter’s Intellectual Property Department, discussed options to protect fashion designs in Art Law Journal.
+In the article, “Many Options to Protect Your Fashion Design, But No One-Stop Shop,” Pat provides an overview of the various legal forms of intellectual property protection for the fashion industry.
+He notes that the law has now shifted in a way that makes copyright law more useful for fashion article designers and manufacturers.